The Spiritual World

 In other words, there appears to be an unbridgeable gap: a complete physical account of the brain could leave unanswered whether the creature is conscious at all.
 We can even coherently imagine a creature physically identical to us that lacks any subjective feelings.
 This indicates that purely structural explanations omit the “what it’s like” of experience, the qualia, creating an irreducible divide between description and experience.

 Treating thought as symbol manipulation makes sense for behavioral functions but it does not, on its face, explain why those functions should carry a first-person feel.
 Neural imaging and brain scans reveal correlations (patterns of voltage, activation, and circuitry), but they never capture the inner, qualitative character.
 For example, a brain scan might detect the color “red” in the visual cortex, but it cannot render the redness itself; it only shows voltages, not the phenomenal quality of red.
-In this sense, consciousness behaves like evidence of something beyond the physical realm.
-Explaining syntax (brain processes) does not exhaust semantics (the meaning or feeling of experience).
+In this sense, consciousness behaves like evidence of something beyond the physical realm..

-Conciousness can only be described through phenomenology or first-person experience.
-This conclusion may feel uncomfortable to modern ears, but it simply reflects that science, powerful as it is, might not capture every aspect of reality.
-Treating consciousness as describable through science is a lie.
+Conciousness has only be described through first-person experience.
+This conclusion may feel uncomfortable to modern ears, but it simply reflects that science, powerful as it is, has not captured every aspect of reality.
+Treating consciousness as describable through mechanical explanations is not truthful.

-A second area of puzzlement lies in miracles and one-off events.
-David Hume famously defined a miracle as an event that violates natural law.
-He reasoned that our uniform experience establishes those natural laws so firmly that any single contrary event is a harder story to swallow than to doubt the eyewitness.
+David Hume famously defined a miracle as an event that violates “laws of nature”.
+He reasoned that our uniform experience establishes some models of the world so firmly that any single contrary event is a harder story to swallow than to doubt the eyewitness.
 He argued that because we have never observed, say, a dead person returning to life, “firm and unalterable experience” provides what he calls a full proof against any miracle occurring.
 Hume concluded, in effect, that no testimony should be believed unless the lie in the testimony would itself be even more miraculous than the event claimed.

-Nassim Nicholas Taleb’s famous “Turkey Problem” illustrates the danger of this inductive certainty.
+Nassim Nicholas Taleb’s famous “Turkey Problem” illustrates the danger of Hume’s inductive certainty.
 In the problem each day a turkey observes benevolent treatment and its confidence in “farmers love turkeys” grows stronger.
-Yet on Thanksgiving the farmer kills the flock: an unforeseen, high-impact event (Taleb calls this a ‘Black Swan Event’).
-This parable highlights how scientific overconfidence can be fatally misled by relying only on past patterns.
+Yet on Thanksgiving the farmer kills the turkey: from the point of the view of the turkey an unforeseen high-impact event (e.g. a black swan event).
+This parable highlights that even one ‘miraculous’ event that has no president can overturn observable trends.